 Victoria De Durango Durango, Mexico Travel Guide

 The city's public transport mainly consists of City buses (camiones).
 There's no metro, tram, or tram system.
-Buses connect various neighborhoods with the city center and major attractions.
+Buses connect different districts with the metropolis center and major attractions.

-Bus routes cover most of the city, radiating out from the historic center, which often serves as a central hub where many routes converge, making it easy to transfer between different lines.
+Bus routes cover the majority of the city, radiating out from the historic center, which usually serves as a central hub where many routes converge, rendering it easy to transfer between different lines.

 Always carry small denominations of Mxn.